Work in the nation's best medical examination facilities under the guidance of experienced, board-certified forensic pathologists.

 Alternatively, the MS will preparation for medical school and specialization in forensic pathology.
 In addition to the 30 credit full program, a dual degree MS-JM is offered with the China University of Political Science and Law (CUPL).
 Through a sharing of credits between the two universities, students will earn a Masters of Science from UMB and a Juris Masters from CUPL.

-The Master of Science (MS) in Forensic Medicine is accredited by Middle States Commission on Higher Education.
-The Maryland Office of the Chief Medical Examiner, where most Forensic Medicine core courses are conducted, is accredited by the National Association of Medical Examiners.
+The University of Maryland, Baltimore is accredited by the Middle States Commission on Higher Education.
+The Maryland Office of the Chief Medical Examiner, where most Forensic Medicine core courses are conducted, is accredited by the National Association of Medical Examiners

 According to the U.S. Bureau of Labor and Statistics, the demand for Medical Scientists is projected to grow 8% from 2014 to 2024.
 In addition, it is projected that the demand for Forensic Science Technicians will grow as much as 27% from 2014 to 2024.
 The knowledge and training you'll receive in the Forensic Medicine Program will prepare you to capitalize on this growth in a number of fields, including: